-- A. Remain with assigned child/children at all times. - B. Follow directions, instructions, and requests of teacher in charge of group or class. - C. Be prompt and punctual with time frames, schedules, etc. - D. Students acting out or demonstrating inappropriate behavior should be referred to the teacher in charge of group or class. - E. No diversions from the planned field trip experiences are to be undertaken without permission of the teacher in charge of the group or class. - F. Alcoholic beverages are prohibited. - G. Smoking is discouraged. - H. There must be at least one but not more than two chaperones on each trip.
+- A. Remain with assigned child/children at all times. - B. Follow directions, instructions, and requests of teacher in charge of group or class. - C. Be prompt and punctual with time frames, schedules, etc. - D. Students acting out or demonstrating inappropriate behavior should be referred to the teacher in charge of group or class. - E. No diversions from the planned field trip experiences are to be undertaken without permission of the teacher in charge of the group or class. - F. Alcoholic beverages are prohibited. - G. Smoking is discouraged.

+- H. There must be at least one but not more than two chaperones on each trip.
 The faculty sponsor must be present before any passenger boards the bus.
-They should supervise the loading and unloading of the bus upon departure and returning. - I. In order to insure proper supervision, only adult non-siblings (no brothers or sisters) may chaperone students.
+They should supervise the loading and unloading of the bus upon departure and returning. - I. In order to ensure proper supervision, only adult non-siblings (no brothers or sisters) maychaperone students.
 Also, adults who are accompanied by children who are not in the classes taking the field trip may not chaperone. - J. Responsibility of student behavior rests upon the school sponsor and chaperones on an extra-curricular trip.
 Only in difficult situations should the bus driver be concerned with student control. - K. Only adults who have read, signed, dated and returned the Field Trip Chaperone and Sponsors Rules and Guidelines Form may supervise students during a field trip.
+Chaperones are not permitted to ride school transportation to field trips and must agree to provide their own transportation.